akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 # Overview

-This feature consists in an import profile, available only for our Enterprise Edition or Growth Edition users.
+This feature consists in an import profile, available only for our SaaS users (Enterprise Edition or Growth Edition).
-It helps you to import your product information in XLSX or CSV files, with different structures than what the PIM offers.
+It helps you to import your product information in XLSX or CSV files, with different structures than what the PIM usually accept.
 For instance, let's assume your supplier or brands send you their product information in different XLSX files, having different structures:
-* Retailer A sends a file with columns named: "Identifier", "Product Name", "Description", and "Weight (Lb)".
+* Supplier A sends a file with columns named: "Product ID", "Model Name", "Online description", and "Color".
-* Retailer B sends a file with columns named: "EAN, "Name", "Description 1", "Description 2", and "Weight (Kilograms)".
+* Brand B sends a file with columns named: "Gencod, "Web title", "Long label", "Web description", "Supplied accessories".

-Without Tailored Import, you have to import your product information thanks to a regular product import profile, and manually modify your spreadsheet to convert the labels into the codes of your PIM, convert the measurements, and many more manual operations.
+**Without** Tailored Import, you have to import your product information thanks to a regular product import profile, and manually modify your spreadsheet to transform your attributes from code to label, transform you options values from label to codes, convert the measurements, and many more manual operations.
-Thanks to Tailored Import, configure all your needs (mapping, operations) via an import, and use it as often as necessary. **You no longer need to manually edit your XLSX or CSV files when you need to import product information.**
+Thanks to Tailored Import, you can configure all your needs (mapping, operations) via an import, and use it as often as necessary. **You no longer need to manually edit your XLSX or CSV files when you need to import product information.**

 <!--
 :::tips